• Skip to main content

 With luck, you may be as fortunate as I’ve been.
 My faithful dog seems more like the Energizer bunny these days.
 I think he’s going to keep on keeping on forever!

-UPDATE: Here’s how to care for your dog’s dry tongue.
+Here’s how to care for your dog’s dry tongue + A list of the best toys for dogs with no teeth.